wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 NIST SP 800-122 gives guidelines on protecting the confidentiality of PII (Personally identifiable information) is considered information that should be classified and protected.
 PII are assigned confidentiality impact levels based on
 FIPS 199 designations:
-   * LOW if the loss of confidentiality, integrity, or availability could be expected to have a limited adverse effect on organizational operations, organizational assets, or individuals.
+   * LOW if the loss of <a href="#CIA">confidentiality, integrity, or availability</a> could be expected to have a limited adverse effect on organizational operations, organizational assets, or individuals.
-   * MODERATE if the loss of confidentiality, integrity, or availability could be expected to have a serious adverse effect on organizational operations, organizational assets, or individuals.
+   * MODERATE if the loss of <a href="#CIA">CIA</a> could be expected to have a serious adverse effect on organizational operations, organizational assets, or individuals.
-   * HIGH if the loss of confidentiality, integrity, or availability could be expected to have a severe or catastrophic adverse effect on organizational operations, organizational assets, or individuals.
+   * HIGH if the loss of <a href="#CIA">CIA</a> could be expected to have a severe or catastrophic adverse effect on organizational operations, organizational assets, or individuals.
    <br /><br />

 U.S. federal agencies use the SBU (Sensitive But Unclassified) designation for information is not secret but still needs to be protected and requires strict controls over its distribution.